airespring.com Listed by chaos Ransomware Group

 On June 9, 2026, the Chaos ransomware group listed airespring.com on its leak site and began publishing what it claims are internal files exfiltrated from the managed service provider AireSpring.

 Public reporting indicates that AireSpring, founded in 2001, provides managed network, unified communications, and IT services to thousands of businesses across the United States.
 The company’s own description highlights end-to-end solutions for multi-location customers.
-Available details from the Chaos leak site, tracked via ransomware.live, confirm that the actor posted the company’s domain and began releasing samples of allegedly stolen internal documents.
+Available details from the Chaos leak site, tracked via ransomware.live, state that the actor posted the company’s domain and began releasing samples of allegedly stolen internal documents.
 The exact number of people whose information appears in the files remains unknown, and the full scope of the exposed data has not been independently verified.
-What is clear is that internal files were exfiltrated during a ransomware incident, a common step in the group’s playbook before encryption or public shaming.
+What is clear is that internal files were allegedly exfiltrated during a ransomware incident, a common step in the group’s playbook before encryption or public shaming.

 Why This Matters for You and Your Family